 GENERAL TERMS AND CONDITIONS OF SALE

-Partoo.co is an Internet site owned and operated by Partoo SAS, a company with a capital of 26,212 euros, having its registered office at 157 Boulevard Macdonald, 75019 Paris France, registered with the Paris Trade and Companies Registry under number 803425404.
+Partoo.co is an Internet site owned and operated by Partoo SAS, a company with a capital of 26,212 euros, having its registered office at 130 rue du Mont-Cenis, 75018, Paris, France, registered with the Paris Trade and Companies Registry under number 803425404.

 It can be accessed at https://www.partoo.co.

 Partoo offers its customers an interface to manage the visibility and e-reputation of their points of interest efficiently and easily.
-As part of this offer, Partoo offers solutions enabling its customers (1) to be referenced on Partner sites, (2) to centralise, process and analyse their local reviews and (3) to collect more positive reviews via SMS in order to solicit end customers.
+As part of this offer, Partoo offers solutions enabling its customers (1) to be referenced on Partner sites, (2) to centralise, process and analyse their local reviews and (3) to collect more positive reviews via SMS in order to solicit end customers and (4) improve the local visibility of each point of sale through the implementation of a Store Locator and establishment pages.
 In this respect, this document governs the relationship between the partoo.co website and the Partoo company, referred to as “The Supplier” and its users, referred to individually as “The Customer”.

 Scope of application of the General Terms and Conditions

 The purpose of the GTC is to describe the use of the Products and Data within the framework of the contractual relationship between the Supplier and the Customer.
 It also applies to future services ordered by the Customer.
 This document excludes anything to do with specific conditions of the contract.